HomeDirectoriesThe ROI of Business Listings: Can Directories Really Bring You Business?

 Step 2: Track All Revenue Sources

-Direct sales from directories (easy to track), increased foot traffic (harder but possible), improved search rankings (use Google Analytics), and lifetime customer value (not just first sale).
+Direct sales from directories (easy to track), increased foot traffic (harder but possible), improved search rankings (use Google Analytics), and lifetime customer value (not just the first sale).

 Step 3: Apply the Attribution Model